quiltdata/quilt/docs/Catalog/Embed.md

   const [nonce, setNonce] = React.useState(mkNonce)

-  // nonce is used to identify "our" embed instance and make sure we're receiving messages from the same instance
+  // nonce is used to identify "our" Embed instance and make sure we're receiving messages from the same instance
-  // origin must be sent as a query parameter to enable cross-origin message passing from embed to the parent const src = `${EMBED_ORIGIN}/__embed?nonce=${nonce}&origin=${encodeURIComponent(PARENT_ORIGIN)}`
+  // origin must be sent as a query parameter to enable cross-origin message passing from Embed to the parent const src = `${EMBED_ORIGIN}/__embed?nonce=${nonce}&origin=${encodeURIComponent(PARENT_ORIGIN)}`

   const postMessage = React.useCallback(
-    // function for sending messages to the embed (it will only handle messages sent by the window that opened it aka parent) (msg) => {
+    // function for sending messages to the Embed (it will only handle messages sent by the window that opened it aka parent) (msg) => {
       if (!iframeRef.current) return
       // origin must be sent as a second parameter to enable cross-origin message passing